 Having no insight, a person with BPD may also believe that his relationship damaging behaviours make perfect sense and that they are absolutely necessary at the time of use.
 This is when everything going wrong might be expressed as being “everyone else’s fault”.
 Sometimes partners and others even fall prey to this faulty logic and reinforce the unhealthy pattern through their giving in/becoming passive instead of remaining assertive.
 In other words, the things that are said by the suffering person can seem convincing to both the suffering person and others in his life!
 After all, the suffering person FEELS his emotions so strongly that he believes his interpretations about life events are absolutely correct.

-When things actually fall apart and people give up on the stress and drama of trying to make things work, the confusion about why things are going so poorly reigns supreme!!
+When things actually fall apart and partners give up on the stress and drama of trying to make things work with the suffering person, the confusion about why things are going so poorly reigns supreme!!
 People with BPD will often utter the words: “why does this happen to me?”, or simply, “why me?”
-These are very hard questions to answer when you haven’t yet learned about your mental health, and unfortunately can result in the faulty conclusion that he is a “bad person”, or “not worth loving”, etc. When this happens enough times, a person with BPD may start to consider suicide as a possible way out of the apparently endless confusion and emotional suffering.
+These are very hard questions to answer when you haven’t yet learned about your mental health, and unfortunately can result in the faulty conclusion that “I am a bad person”, or “I am not worth loving”, etc. When this happens enough times, a person with BPD may start to consider suicide as a possible way out of the apparently endless confusion and emotional suffering.